sourcemeta/awesome-jsonschema/README.md

 - [JSON Schema 2020-12 Meta-Data](https://json-schema.org/draft/2020-12/vocab/meta-data) - These general-purpose annotation keywords provide commonly used information for documentation and user interface display purposes
 - [JSON Schema 2020-12 Unevaluated](https://json-schema.org/draft/2020-12/vocab/unevaluated) - Keywords that enable schema authors to apply subschemas to array items or object properties that have not been successfully evaluated against any dynamic-scope subschema of any adjacent keywords
 - [JSON Schema 2020-12 Validation](https://json-schema.org/draft/2020-12/vocab/validation) - Validation keywords in a schema impose requirements for successful validation of an instance.
 These keywords are all assertions without any annotation behavior

+## Registries

+- [SchemaStore](https://www.schemastore.org) - The largest collection of independent JSON schemas in the world meant as a universal JSON schema store, where schemas for popular JSON documents can be found

 ## Adoption